HDIRS' Board of Directors

 HDIRS is governed by a board of directors that includes Ontario-based hospital chief executives and others.
 HDIRS follows a skills-based approach to creating a highly effective board.

-With the scope and authority to make impactful decisions, HDIRS’ nine voting board members actively represent — on a volunteer basis — the collective interests of member hospitals, independent health facility clients (IHFs), four LHINs and, ultimately, all patients served.
+With the scope and authority to make impactful decisions, HDIRS’ ten voting board members actively represent — on a volunteer basis — the collective interests of member hospitals, independent health facility clients (IHFs), LHINs and, ultimately, all patients served.

 Dr. Robert (Bob) Howard is the former President and Chief Executive Officer of St. Michael’s Hospital, an academic hospital dedicated to caring for the critically ill and society’s most vulnerable.

 Dr. Howard is a well-respected cardiologist and is also known in the field for excellence in healthcare management and his vision for quality improvement.
 He made it the cornerstone of the hospital’s strategic plan, and his work in this area is setting the benchmark within the Toronto Central LHIN and across Ontario.

 Under Dr. Howard’s leadership, St. Michael’s officially opened the Li Ka Shing Knowledge Institute, comprised of the Keenan Research Centre and the Li Ka Shing International Healthcare Education Centre.
 The hospital also received approval to build a 17-storey patient care tower, with expected completion by the end of 2018.
 This will culminate in the major revitalization of the hospital’s facilities to bring together the best in health sciences research, education, and patient care.